-[M] 314.2.1 Condensate drainage collection, use disposal.
+[M] 314.2.1 Condensate drainage collection, use or disposal.
 Condensate from all cooling coils and evaporators of equipment served by an onsite cooling tower in a building or structure wherein the aggregate cooling capacity of the equipment exceeds 65,000 Btu/hr shall be collected and conveyed from the drain pan outlet and discharged to the cooling tower.
-Where an on- site cooling tower is not installed the condensate from all cooling coils and evaporators shall be conveyed from the drain pan outlet to an approved place of disposal.
-Such piping shall maintain a minimum horizontal slope in the direction of discharge of not less than one-eighth unit vertical in 12 units horizontal (1-percent slope).
-Condensate shall not discharge into a street, alley or other areas so as to cause a nuisance.
+Where an on-site cooling tower is not installed the condensate from all cooling coils and evaporators shall be conveyed from the drain pan outlet and discharged to the cooling tower.
+Where an on-site cooling tower is not outlet to an approved place of disposal.